 Smart Sensors, Industrial PCs, and Responsive Climate Control

 A smart HVAC system, built on the backbone of Industry 4.0 technology, provides a superior level of automation and control compared to their old school counterparts.
-Digital heat and humidity sensors, and even thermal cameras, deployed across the factory relay data wirelessly to Industrial PCs, which analyze the data and use it to control the HVAC system with unprecedented granularity.
+Digital heat and humidity sensors, and even thermal cameras, deployed across the factory relay data wirelessly to Rugged Mini PCs, which analyze the data and use it to control the HVAC system with unprecedented granularity.

 Is one half of the factory floor boiling up while another is perfectly comfortable?
 The system can direct AC to just that half of the building.
 Is it just because one machine is overheating?
 The system can not only turn off that machine but open cooling vents directly above it, rather than activating the entire air conditioning system, saving energy and money.
 Is it getting hot outside, but not yet in your factory?
 The system can close loading doors and windows, open-air vents, AND direct reflective panels on the roof to point directly at the sun, all simultaneously to maximize cooling without Air Conditioning at all.